Everything you need to know about Sir Rod's gig on Friday

 Who is Rod Stewart's support act and when will the music start?

-The rocker will be supported by the Scottish band Johnny Mac and the Faithful who has recently written a song with.
-Entertainment is expected to begin at 7pm and is expected to end at 10.30pm.
+The rocker will be supported by the Scottish band Johnny Mac and the Faithful, who have recently written a song with Rod.
+Entertainment is expected to begin at 7pm and is finish at 10.30pm.

 Read more: Sir Rod announces Portman Road support act